ShutingStar7/shutingstar7.github.io/_pages/about.md

 ---
 I am a PhD candidate at NUS Business School, and I am visiting the Department of Finance of UT McCombs Business School.
 My research interests lie in urban economics, real estate, and applied microeconomics, with a particular focus on infrastructure, land and housing prices, and sustainability.
-I am expected to graduate in 2025.